-Yes, I can tell you’re shouting right now – but hear me out…
+Yes, I can tell you’re shouting at us right now – but hear our argument for Boxing Day out…

 2. There’s no more awkward present opening.

-We’re all familiar with the awkwardness of opening a present, only to discover that it’s another box of Roses from Auntie Jean or an itchy jumper from Granny Sue.
+We’re all familiar with the awkwardness of opening a present, only to discover that it’s another box of Roses from Auntie Jean, a pair of socks from weird Uncle Martin or an itchy jumper from Granny Sue.
 You’ve mastered the fake “Oh my god I love it!” spiel, but you can relax your face muscles today.

 3. Drunk Uncle Pete and Nosey Auntie Maureen have probably left.